PowerBiDevCamp/AppOwnsDataMultiTenant/Docs/Readme.md

 principal can be member of more than 1000 workspaces.
 The purpose of this limitation has to do with performance.
 The limitation exists to ensure code paths don't become inefficient resulting in performance degradation.
-At little background might make it easier for you to understand what's involved.
+A little background might make it easier for you to understand what's involved.

 Behind the scenes, the Power BI Service maintains a set of